-Why it has taken so long for her to be recognized as a trailblazer is at least partly down to her having been written off as just a feminist artist, without gauging the monumental influence she has exerted over performance art.
+Why it has taken so long for her to be recognized as a trailblazer is at least partly due to her having been written off as “just a feminist artist”, without gauging the influence she has exerted over performance art.
 The writhing orgy that was her film Meat Joy may not have the shocking power it once possessed, but even today the eight barely attired men and women cavorting on the floor, biting raw chicken and dead fish is still startling.
-Man Ray and Eugène Ionesco were in the audience for its uproarious first live performance in Paris in 1964.
+Man Ray and Eugène Ionesco were in the audience for its sensational first live performance in Paris in 1964.

 What singles out such performances from the work of most other feminist artists is her focus on liberation and sexual expression—there was no negativity or attention given to the victimization of women.
 Meat Joy, probably her most famous work, “was simultaneously erotic, disgusting, comic, choreographed, and spontaneous.
 Meat Joy was a celebration of the flesh that verged on ecstatic ritual.”

-It is surprising to think that her groundbreaking performances once put her at odds with many feminists who labelled them “narcisstic”, and criticized her for “playing into male fantasies”.
-But it is just these performances which are being lauded by a new generation of feminists, especially her performance Interior Scroll, 1975, which saw Schneemann adopt a squatting stance and pull a rolled-up scroll from her vagina and proceeded to read it out loud.
-The work located the source of female artist’s imaginative and creative force within their own bodies.
+It is surprising to think that her groundbreaking performances once put her at odds with many feminists who labelled them “narcisstic” and criticized her for “playing into male fantasies”.
+But it is just these performances which are being lauded by a new generation of feminists, especially her performance Interior Scroll, 1975, which saw Schneemann adopt a squatting stance, pull a rolled-up scroll from her vagina and read it out loud.
+The work located the source of the female artist’s imaginative and creative force within their own bodies.
 It is a milestone in the history of performance art, and one that gave women’s bodies “back to ourselves.”

 “Carolee Schneemann Kinetic Painting” at the MMK Museum für Moderne Kunst Frankfurt am Main can be seen from the 31st of May through to the 24th of September 2017.